Different Types of Roofing Materials

 At Krumwiede Roofing and Exteriors of Northern Chicagoland, you can trust that you'll have the best roofing in no time!

-Contact us today for your free estimate.
-We provide quality roofing services, including roof repair, roof replacement and installation in Palatine, Arlington Heights, Barrington, and the surrounding areas of Illinois!
+Contact us today for your free cost estimate.
+We're the contractor that provides quality roofing services, including roof repair, roof replacement and installation in Palatine, Arlington Heights, Barrington, and the surrounding areas of Illinois!

 Manufacturers have created asphalt shingles that imitate the look of wood and slate.